+Chain tension 40 45 mm (1.5/

+1.77 in)

-Chain tension 40 45 mm (1.57 1.77 in) Turn the adjusting screws 3 on the left and right so that the markings on the left and right chain adjusters 4 are in the same position relative to the reference marks (A).
-The rear wheel is then correctly aligned.
+Turn the adjusting screws 3

+the markings on the left and right chain adjusters 4 are in

+the same position relative to the reference marks A .
+The

+rear wheel is then correctly aligned.

-The upper part of the chain must be taut.
+The top chain section must be taut.
 Chain wear is not always even, so you should check the setting at different chain positions.